Image: Stronger After the Storm podcast — Episode 4: When Friends Just Don’t Understand.

 When you come home from the hospital, you expect life to go back to normal.
-But it doesn’t — not really.
-The mates, the banter, the routines — they all shift.
-You’ve changed, and that’s hard for others to understand.

 In this week’s episode of Stronger After the Storm, I talk about the quiet truth many men face after a heart attack — how friendships can feel different, and how to keep your circle involved without losing yourself.